EC528-Fall-2024/hybrid-tx-analytical-epoxy/README.md

 If the databases are **public**:
 - Make sure both databases have public IP, a public port number, and that you know the username and pasword
 - Access the website throught this link : https://etl-service-hybrid-tx-analytical-epoxy-31f481.apps.shift.nerc.mghpcc.org/
-- For more explination or step by step explination follow the steps inside the CloudReadMe.md file inside the apiary folder.
+- For more explination or step by step explination follow the steps inside the CloudReadMe.md file inside the ETL folder.

 If the databases are **local**:
 - Clone this GitHub
 - Save the docker image inside Apiary scripts folder
-- Follow the steps inside the README.md file insside the apiary folder.
+- Follow the steps inside the README.md file insside the ETL folder.

 ## 7. Release Planning: